phylo42/PEWO_java/README.md

 ## License

-PEWO(java tools) is available under the MIT license.
+PEWO "java tools" is available under the MIT license.